mayahq/maya-red-scheduler/README.md

 SOFTWARE.

 ## Attribution

+This is a custom fork of Jens Rossbach's excellent [chronos](https://github.com/jensrossbach/node-red-contrib-chronos) package, with mods to make it dynamically schedule events in Maya's context + repeated scheduling.

 The following icons have been taken from Node-RED provided nodes:
 * Timer icon (Node-RED delay node)
 * Switch icon (Node-RED switch node)